2017 Aztec High School shooting: Investigation

 The San Juan County Sheriff's Office disputed the claim, accusing SPLC of politicizing the shooting as they did not have a link between a possible motive and white supremacism in the case.
 The sheriff's office came to this conclusion based on the lack of evidence showing that Atchison's views led to him targeting the victims.
-While there were a variety of theories, the only facts that could be ascertained, the sheriff's office said, is "that the shooter had serious issues and was hell bent on mass casualties for his own personal notoriety."
+While there were a variety of theories, the only facts that could be ascertained, the sheriff's office said, are "that the shooter had serious issues and was hell bent on mass casualties for his own personal notoriety."
 The sheriff's office completed their investigation in August 2018, concluding that Atchison had no accomplices and no known motive for the attack.
 They believe that he chose the anniversary of the attack on Pearl Harbor, which occurred just before 8:00 a.m., on December 7, 1941, for the attack on the school, as someone believed to be a relative of his had died in that attack.
 A detective for the office said they believed Atchison had wanted to commit his act on a day that was already notorious for his own benefit.
 The Aztec Police Department gave a public presentation, overview, and detailed timeline of the shooting incident at Aztec City Hall on October 17, 2018.

 The coroner's report and autopsy on Atchison revealed a self-inflicted gunshot wound to the head and bruised knuckles.
 His body displayed several neo-Nazi symbols and words on his skin.
 These symbols included a swastika, SS runes, and the acronym "AMOG" (manosphere slang for "Alpha Male of Group") on his upper thigh.
 The phrase "BUILD WALL" appeared above his left knee, and "your home" on the right of his groin.
 Atchison's toxicology report revealed that no drugs or alcohol were present in his body on the day of the shooting.